DanBrown180/brightcove-video-connect/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fix: Fixed fatal error on uninstall
+* Fix: Fixed smart playlist display
+* Fix: Remove an error that could happen when adding an acount with empty playlists

 = 1.0.8 =
 * Fix: Default sort for videos is now "newest first" for all screens listing videos.
 * Fix: Playlists now display properly